adroition/PugFreedom-Core/README.md

+# Core #
+Core is a TotalFreedomMod variant that is meant to simply be for a certain server that is unfinished and unreleased.

+About the TotalFreedomMod:
 # TotalFreedomMod #

 TotalFreedomMod is a CraftBukkit server plugin designed primarily to support the [Official TotalFreedom Minecraft Server](http://totalfreedom.me/).
 However, you are more than welcome to adapt the source for your own server.